openshift-metal3/dev-scripts/dev-setup.md

 ‘make’ looks for a Makefile, inside of which is a canonical list of steps.
 These steps execute the following dev-scripts in order:
 - 01\_install\_requirements.sh
   - Responsible for installing software prerequisites, adding additional repositories as necessary
-  - Yarn, Node.js, golang, Ironic, and the OpenShift Origin Client Tools, and libvirt are all examples of software that gets installed
+  - golang, Ironic, and the OpenShift Origin Client Tools, and libvirt are all examples of software that gets installed
 - 02\_configure\_host.sh
   - Mostly responsible for running a limited implementation of tripleo-quickstart for the virtualized deployments, configuring libvirt, iptables, creating the baremetal and provisioning bridges for system connectivity, and configuring NetworkManager for things such as DNS resolution of internal hostnames
 - 03\_ocp\_repo\_sync.sh
-  - Clones openshift-installer, facet, and statik from github.com
-    - Additionally, rebases both openshift-installer and facet repos on to master
-    - Checks out a branch called ‘metalkube’
-    - Additional information under the section “Developing against facet”
+    - clones the baremetal-operator
-    - Uses yarn to install and build the production facet from source (a static golang binary)
 - 04\_setup\_ironic.sh
   - Builds podman containers for Ironic and Ironic Inspector
   - Configures Ironic Inspector for pxebooting of virtualized systems